-PoS Name Year Group Length Entry Requirements Subjects of Study Progression Options Academic English Programme (AEP) 11 1, 2 and/or 3 terms A school report that identifies English needs that can be met by this programme and describes a student who is willing to learn and develop Students study a fixed package of: English reading & writing English grammar & vocabulary English speaking & listening English for Science English for Maths A Level or UFP Pre- A Level (P-AL) 11 1, 2 and/or 3 terms IELTS 3.5+ At least 9 years of schooling and a good school record IELTS 4.0+ Students study a fixed package of: English Science Maths Business & Commerce Humanities Creative Physical Education A Level or UFP A Level 12/13 6 or 5 terms At least 10 years of schooling and a good school record IELTS 5.0+ Students choose three subjects from a range of possible options.
+PoS Name Year Group Length Entry Requirements Subjects of Study Progression Options Academic English Module (AEM) 11 1, 2 and/or 3 terms.
+A school report that identifies English needs that can be met by this programme and describes a student who is willing to learn and develop Students study a fixed package of: A Level or UFP Pre- A Level (P-AL) 11 1, 2 and/or 3 terms.
+At least 9 years of schooling and a good school record IELTS 4.0+ Students study a fixed package of: A Level or UFP A Level 12/13 6 or 5 terms.
+At least 10 years of schooling and a good school record IELTS 5.0+ Students choose three subjects from a range of possible options.
 These subjects are chosen based on career/HE aspirations and student strengths.
 In addition, students also study English for academic purposes.
-HEI or workplace University Foundation Programme (UFP) 13 3 or 2 terms At least 11 years of schooling and a good school record IELTS 4.5+ for 3 terms IELTS 5.0+ for 2 terms Students choose three subjects from a range of possible options.
+4 Subjects and Further Mathematics on case-by-case.
+HEI (or workplace) University Foundation Programme (UFP) 13 3 or 2 terms.
+At least 11 years of schooling and a good school record IELTS 4.5+ for 3 terms IELTS 5.0+ for 2 terms Students choose three subjects from a range of possible options.
 These subjects are chosen based on career/HE aspirations and student strengths.
 In addition, students also study English for academic purposes.
-HEI (or workplace) UAL Foundation Diploma 13 3 terms At least 11 years of schooling, a good school record and a portfolio IELTS 4.5+ There are two focused pathways: 1.
+HEI (or workplace) UAL Foundation Diploma 13 3 terms.
+At least 11 years of schooling, a good school record and a portfolio IELTS 4.5+ There are two focused pathways: 1.
 Foundation Diploma in Visual Communication, Advertising, Art Direction and Branding 2.
-Foundation Diploma in Art & Design - Film and Moving Image HEI (or workplace) High School Term (HST) 11/12/13 1, 2 and/or 3 terms A good school report IELTS depends on year group Students study subjects based on the requirements of their school in their home country (flexibility ranges).
+Foundation Diploma in Art & Design - Film and Moving Image HEI (or workplace) High School Term (HST) 11/12/13 1, 2 and/or 3 terms.
+A good school report IELTS depends on year group Students study subjects based on the requirements of their school in their home country (flexibility ranges).
 Return to home country to complete studies